How to Test for Mold in Your Home

 STEP 3: Leave the petri dish alone for a few days.

-Leave the petri dish untouched for about 48 hours.
+They’ll want to leave the petri dish untouched for about 48 hours.
 This time may vary slightly depending on the manufacturer’s instructions.
-During this time, restrict traffic in the room during the test period if possible to keep from disturbing the air.
-Cover the doorway with a strip of painter’s tape, if you need to, as a reminder to household members and guests that this area is temporarily off limits.
+During this time, homeowners will need to restrict traffic in the room to keep from disturbing the air.
+Homeowners can cover the doorway with a strip of painter’s tape if needed as a reminder to household members and guests that this area is temporarily off limits.

 STEP 4: Seal the petri dish and stow it in a dark space.

-Place the lid back on the petri dish after the waiting time has passed, and put a layer of tape around the seam where the lid meets the dish.
-Either transparent tape or electrical tape works well, but avoid using a tape that’s difficult to remove, such as duct tape.
+Once the waiting time has passed, the homeowner will want to place the lid back on the petri dish and put a layer of tape around the seam where the lid meets the dish.
+Either transparent tape or electrical tape works well, but homeowners will want to avoid using a tape that’s difficult to remove, such as duct tape.

-Write today’s date on the label enclosed in the kit, and affix the label to the bottom of the petri dish.
-Place the taped petri dish in a dark spot, such as a dresser drawer or on a closet shelf.
+The homeowner will want to write today’s date on the label enclosed in the kit, and affix the label to the bottom of the petri dish.
+Then, they’ll need to place the taped petri dish in a dark spot, such as a dresser drawer or on a closet shelf.

 Don't let mold take over your home